mtrnords-photography-manager/simple-c2pa/README.md

 ### Build Android

-You can build the native libraries yourself using the [cargo-make crate][1] with `cargo make android-build` and `cargo make apple-build`.
-In order to build the Android libraries, you will need Docker installed and the [latest version of cross][2]: `cargo install cross --git https://github.com/cross-rs/cross`.
+You can build the native libraries yourself using the [cargo-make crate](https://github.com/sagiegurari/cargo-make) with `cargo make android-build` and `cargo make apple-build`.
+In order to build the Android libraries, you will need Docker installed and the latest version of [the cross crate](https://github.com/cross-rs/cross).
 In order to build for iOS, you will need a Mac with Xcode installed.

 ## Installing the Android Library